everit-org/jBrowserDriver/README.md

 # jBrowserDriver

 This is a forked version of original jBrowserDriver that has JDK 11 support.
+Please see the master-jdk11 branch.

 A programmable, embeddable web browser driver compatible with the Selenium WebDriver spec -- headless, WebKit-based, pure Java